huggingface/blog/logits-processor-zoo.md

 Thanks for trying our RAG application!
 If you have more questions about Bulbasaur, feel free to ask.
 ```

+With each generation we were able to add the `phrase` string right at the end of the generation.

 ### 4. **MultipleChoiceLogitsProcessor**

 Guide the model to answer multiple-choice questions by selecting one of the given options.